Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 ## App Usage

 Click **App Usage** to see an aggregated view of API usage in your organization grouped by app over time.

   ![Example of App usage](/Images/central/app_usage.png)

+App or Application refers to:

+* Axway SaaS Gateway application
+* API Gateway application
+* AWS Gateway usage plan
+* Azure Gateway subscription

+{{% alert title="Note" color="primary" %}} The application filter is for SaaS Gateway only.
+The filter is not populated with external Gateway applications (that is, API Gateway application, AWS Gateway usage plan, or Azure Gateway subscription).{{% /alert %}}

 {{% getactionableinsights/api_app_usage %}}